-Effective January 1, 2014, the Plan was amended to utilize the share method of valuation for the OGE Energy Corp.
+The Plan utilizes the share method of valuation for the OGE Energy Corp.
 Common Stock Fund.
-Under the share method of valuation, the price per share of common stock is based on the quoted market value of OGE common stock.
-Prior to January 1, 2014, the Plan utilized the unit method of valuation, which allows the OGE Energy Corp.
-Common Stock Fund to hold an amount of cash for liquidity purposes.
-The value of each unit does not significantly vary from the price of the Company's common stock held in the fund.
+Under the share method of valuation, the price per share of common stock is based on the quoted market value of the Company's common stock.
 The Company's common stock price is readily available to the participants and is printed in many publications.
-Participants' accounts hold units of the OGE Energy Corp.
-Common Stock Fund representing their proportionate interest in both the common stock and interest-bearing cash held in the fund.
-However, the Plan holds the underlying common stock and interest-bearing cash.